Division of Student Affairs Emergency Management

 Special Circumstance Late Drop/Withdrawal

-After the last day to drop/withdrawal within a semester calendar, a student may drop/withdraw only for major mental or physical illness, significant incapacity or other life-changing event.
+After the last day to drop/withdraw within a semester calendar, a student may drop/withdraw only for major mental or physical illness, significant incapacity or other life-changing event.
 What constitutes this will be the decision of the Dean of Students Office (DOS) and the appropriate academic dean.

 A “Special Circumstance Drop” or “Special Circumstance Withdrawal” is a Drop or Withdrawal from the University after the published, last day to Drop or Withdrawal from a Class or Classes.